bee-san/Polymath/content/posts/2020-17-12---Making_it_big_in_open_source.md

   - "Datastructures and Algorithms"
 ---

-# TODO
-- Alt text on images
-- Break up text
-- Grammarly

 # Introduction

 I have around ~10k GitHub stars.
-I’ve come up with a bullet pointed actionable list of how to make open source projects popular.
+I’ve come up with a bullet-pointed actionable list of how to make open-source projects popular.

 One of the projects I created had 67 lines of code and had only existed for 3 days before it hit 1.7k stars.

 Humans are predictable creatures when it comes to our attention.
-I’ll show you data backed actionable insights that can help you create popular software.
+I’ll show you data-backed actionable insights that can help you create popular software.

 # Why Bother?
 Popular Projects = More Contributors = Better Project